-- Install fl.ux on all your devices
+- Download fl.ux to block blue light on all your devices

 - Use subdued lighting and candles in the evening so your body knows it’s night time

-- Buy an alarm clock
+- Use an alarm clock instead of your phone

 - Go to bed 8 hours before you need to wake up

-Insomnia: A Case study
+Insomnia: a case study